 4. If you have questions, ask!

-Chandra Deveroux Student Experience Manager cDeveroux@americancareercollege.edu (714) 876-6089
+Chandra Deveroux Student Experience Manager cDeveroux@americancareercollege.edu (714) 876-6089 complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by ABHES.

 Additional College Complaints and Concerns: